hrax/now-eslint/README.md

 After the command has been completed, the folder you executed it in, should now contain 4 files: `.ENV`, `config.json`, `tables.json` and `template.ejs`.

+Their usage is as follows

+ * `.ENV` - This is where the connection information to your instance is saved
+ * `config.json` - Tables and ESLint CLI configuration; tables in this file, override tables configured in `tables.json`
+ * `tables.json` - Tables and field configuration, usually generated from the instance
+ * `template.ejs` - HTML template used to generate the HTML Report

 ### Execution

-Execute `npm run report` command to run and generate your report.
-Report command will save generated HTML report as well as the report data in JSON format, so they can be processed later if necessary.
+To generate an update set report, you should execute following command in the same folder you have set up step earlier.

+    now-eslint report

+You will be guided through a series of questions to provide name, filename and update set query for your report.

+## Library

+### Installation

-### CLI Access
+### Examples

+## Required Instance Access Rights

-CLI uses NOW REST API to read necessary information.
+We use Service Now REST API to read necessary information from the instance.
 Easiest setup would be to give the account `snc_read_only` and `admin` roles.
 If that is by any chance not possible, make sure account has read access to the following tables as well as access to the REST API.

 #### report CLI